A refined Frauchiger--Renner paradox based on strong contextuality: The role of logical contextuality in the FR paradox

-where $\ket{0}_{L_{\!B}}$ and $\ket{1}_{L_{\!B}}$ correspond to the two possible outcomes as recorded in Bob's memory and elsewhere in his lab.
+where $\ket{0}_{L_{\!B}}$ and $\ket{1}_{L_{\!B}}$ correspond to the two possible outcomes as recorded in Bob's memory and elsewhere in his lab, and $\ket{r}_{L_{\!B}}$ denotes the initial (`ready') state of his lab.
 From Wigner's perspective, the system $S_{\!B} L_{\!B}$ is in a superposition of `$S_{\!B}$ is in state $\ket{0}$ and Bob has recorded the measured outcome $0$' and `$S_{\!B}$ is in state $\ket{1}$ and Bob has recorded the measured outcome $1$'.
 Note that the unitary evolution $U_B$ is described (on the relevant degrees of freedom) as a CNOT gate.
-In other words, the friend sees a definite single-valued outcome, while Wigner would describe his friend as being in a superposition of states corresponding to different outcomes.
+The friend sees a definite single-valued outcome, while Wigner would describe his friend as being in a superposition of states corresponding to different outcomes.

 Both claims can in principle be tested, as in Deutsch's version of the Wigner's friend argument \cite{deutsch1985quantum}; see also \cite[Section 4]{nurgalieva2020testing}.
 Indeed, the fact that the friend has obtained a definite, single-valued outcome can in principle be known to Wigner, namely by the friend passing a note to Wigner stating `I see a definite single-valued outcome' (but crucially without giving away any information about what the outcome actually is).
 Wigner's description of the friend as being in a superposition state can also in principle be tested.
 Namely, as a superobserver, Wigner can perform state tomography on the entire friend's lab.\footnote{One way for Wigner to perform such state tomography is the following \cite{nurgalieva2020testing}.
 As a superobserver, Wigner can \textit{undo} the friend's measurement, by applying the inverse unitary $U_B^\dagger$ to the friend's lab and the system, thereby resetting them back to their initial state.
 Thus, by applying $U_B^\dagger$ and verifying whether the obtained initial state of $S_B L_B$ is indeed $|\psi \rangle_{S_B}|0 \rangle_{L_B}$ Wigner can verify his superposition assignment.}